Friday, December 19, 2025

 Pickhandle Gulch

-In January 1880 Traver was murdered on the main street in Candelaria in by one Mike Owens.
+In January 1880, Traver was murdered on the main street in Candelaria by one Mike Owens.
 According to Owens’ account of the incident from his cell in the county jail, he first exchanged words with Capt.
-Traver and a Mr. McLain who walked out of the boarding house together.
-It was Owens’ claim that Traver owed him money, (perhaps for legitimate work in the mine), and Owens referred to the other fellow, McLain, as “the bully and boss head-masher of Candelaria.”
-Then words escalated to shoving and pistol-whipping, and ultimately Owens’ pistol discharged during the scuffle and a bullet went straight into Traver’s chest.
+Traver and a Mr. McLain, who walked out of the boarding house together.
+It was Owens’ claim that Traver owed him money (perhaps for legitimate work in the mine), and Owens referred to the other fellow, McLain, as “the bully and boss head-masher of Candelaria.”
+Then words escalated to shoving and pistol-whipping, and ultimately Owens’ pistol discharged during the scuffle, and a bullet went straight into Traver’s chest.
 Owens was captured, managed to escape, but was caught again while hiding out in Tehachapi, California.3

 While the murder of Captain Traver in broad daylight on the main street caused great shock to his grieving widow, this act by no means stood out among all of the other murder and mayhem in the remote hamlet.
 Gleanings from regional newspapers that covered activities out in the mining district report the troubles.